Budgeting at University 2026/27

 Eating well for less

-Food is where most students have the most control over their budget — and where the biggest gains come from small habit changes.
-Here's the honest version of how to eat well without spending a lot.
+Food is where most students have the most control over their budget.
+Here is the honest version of how to eat well without spending a lot.

 |---|---|---|